Education in Bihar: Ancient period

-The most significant contributions to education in ancient Bihar came from the Gupta and Pala dynasties, which patronized world-class universities.
+The most significant contributions to education in ancient Bihar came from the Gupta and Pala dynasties, which patronized prominent Buddhist universities.
 In the 5th century CE, Kumaragupta I, a Gupta emperor, established Nalanda University, making it one of the world's earliest residential universities.
 Later, the Pala dynasty, known for its patronage of Nalanda, established other significant centers of learning in the region, including Vikramashila University in the 8th century CE.

 Modern period

 In the modern era, key figures and governing bodies have significantly shaped the educational landscape of Bihar.
 The British East India Company established Patna Collegiate School in 1835 to introduce English-style education to the region.
 Acharya Badrinath Verma, the first Education Minister of Bihar after India's independence, laid the foundation for the modern education system.
 The state government of Bihar has implemented several reform initiatives, including the Bihar Education Project and the establishment of the Bihar School Examination Board in 1952.
 As Chief Minister, Nitish Kumar oversaw the creation of the Simultala Awasiya Vidyalaya in 2010, a state-run school renowned for its high-achieving students.
 In 2010, the Government of India revived Nalanda University as an international center of learning, preserving its rich legacy for the modern era.